axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

    file editor.
 2. Edit the contents.
 3. Click **Commit changes...**.
-4. In the **Commit message** field, type a short, meaningful commit message that describes the change you made to the file.
-Follow our [commit message convention](#naming-conventions).
+4. In the **Commit message** field, type a short and meaningful message describing the change you made to the file.
+Follow the [commit message convention](#naming-conventions).
 5. Select **Create a new branch for this commit and start a pull request**.
 6. Click **Propose file change**.